azriel91/rust_dx/src/notes_3.md

 33. No, it also teaches you the reason, and shows you the solution, *in colour!*

 34. If you take nothing else away from this talk, take this:
-35. Don't just tell people, "things are bad", and leave them in the dark, (pause) shine a light, take them to a better place.
+35. Don't just tell people, "things are bad", and leave them in the dark, (pause) shine a light, and take them to a better place.

 36. Now you may be thinking, Rust is introducing complexity where there wasn't any before.
 37. and you're right!